Learn About Tenants' Security Deposit Rights in Washington State

 If the landlord moves the security deposit to a different institution during the tenant’s tenancy, the landlord must again notify the tenant in writing with the name and address where the deposit is now being held.

-6. Reasons You Can Keep a Tenant’s Security Deposit in Washington
+3 Reasons to Keep a Tenant’s Security Deposit in Washington

-In the state of Washington, a landlord may be able to keep all or a portion of a tenant’s security deposit to cover:
+In the state of Washington, a landlord may be able to make deductions from of a tenant’s security deposit to cover:

 - Unpaid Rent